Unleashing clean hydrogen power

 Kawasaki successfully demonstrated these two unique technologies in the world's first operation of a 1MW-class gas turbine cogeneration system using 100 per cent hydrogen in the urban environment of Kobe, Japan, in 2018.
 The company conducted the demonstration as a NEDO (New Energy and Industrial Technology Development Organization) grant project.

 “RWE acknowledges Kawasaki’s leading role in the hydrogen business across major areas, including hydrogen combustion, shipping and processing,” says Gregor Herklotz, senior asset developer, RWE Supply & Trading GmbH.
 “Past operation successes of its combustion technology and the teams behind it make Kawasaki a very attractive partner for us.”
-Reflecting such successes, Kawasaki was recently awarded the German Gas Industry Innovation Prize for its state-of-the-art Micromix H2-capable combustion system.
+Reflecting such successes, Kawasaki was awarded the German Gas Industry Innovation Award in 2022 for its state-of-the-art Micromix H2-capable combustion system.

 Supplying hydrogen gas turbines

 Kawasaki believes its hydrogen gas turbines are suitable for powering electricity grids for in-house industrial use.
-Tanaka explains that in the first case, hydrogen can be used as an energy source when renewable energy sources stop generating power, such as at night or when the wind stops.
+In the first case, hydrogen can be used as an energy source when renewable energy sources stop generating power, such as at night or when the wind stops.
 In the second case, hydrogen gas turbines can provide large energy savings in cogeneration use by supplying thermoelectricity as a distributed power source.

 Longstanding vision for a hydrogen future

-Kawasaki believes that it can contribute to the realisation of a hydrogen society by creating a liquefied hydrogen supply chain and stably transporting hydrogen in large quantities.
+Kawasaki believes it can contribute to the realisation of a hydrogen society by creating a liquefied hydrogen supply chain and stably transporting hydrogen in large quantities.
+From here, it says its next step is to promote the use of hydrogen gas turbine power generation made in its company in Europe, followed by gradual deployment in other parts of the world.

 This content was paid for and produced by Kawasaki Heavy Industries in partnership with the Commercial Department of the Financial Times.